-SITE DOSE RELEASE CRITERION AND SITE RELEASE LEVELS
+DOSE CRITERION FOR SITE RELEASE AND SITE RELEASE LEVELS

 - 2.6.
-The site dose release criterion is an effective dose criterion on the radiological conditions for the end state, as part of the set of end state criteria needed for completion of decommissioning.
-The site dose release criterion should not exceed the dose constraint established by the regulatory body and should be derived using an optimization process, as explained in paras 3.5-3.14. - 2.7.
-The site dose release criterion should be converted into operational quantities that can more readily be compared with the results of field measurements.
-For example, in this publication the term 'release levels' (generic or site specific) is used for operational quantities that can be expressed in Bq/g or in Bq/cm2.
+The dose criterion for site release is a quantitative criterion in terms of effective dose, selected in relation to the radiological conditions for the end state, as part of the overall set of end state criteria needed for completion of decommissioning.
+The dose criterion for site release should not exceed the dose constraint established by the regulatory body and should be derived using an optimization process, as explained in paras 3.5-3.14. - 2.7.
+The dose criterion for site release should be converted into operational quantities that can more readily be compared with the results of field measurements.
+For example, in this publication the term 'release levels' (generic or site specific) is used for operational quantities that can be expressed in Bq/g, Bq/cm2 or in other units of measurement.
 Further recommendations on site release levels are provided in paras 5.33-5.47. - 2.8.
-The site dose release criterion and the corresponding release levels should be proposed by the operating organization and should then be submitted to the regulatory body for review.
+The dose criterion for site release and the corresponding release levels should be proposed by the operating organization and should then be submitted to the regulatory body for review and approval, subject to national regulations.